Abstracted-Labs/InvArch/pallet-rings/README.md

 ## Overview

-The Rings pallet provides a cross-consensus message (XCM) abstraction layer for INV-Cores, enabling them to manage assets effortlessly across multiple chains.
-It abstracts XCM [`MultiLocation`] complexities, facilitating easier handling of cross-chain transactions.
+The Rings pallet provides a cross-consensus message (XCM) abstraction layer for INV4 Cores, enabling them to manage assets effortlessly across multiple chains.
+It abstracts XCM complexities, facilitating easier handling of cross-chain transactions.

 ## Key Features

 - **Maintenance Mode**: Chains can be put under maintenance, restricting certain operations to ensure system integrity during upgrades or when issues are detected.
-- **Cross-chain Calls**: Enables sending XCM calls to other chains, allowing for a wide range of cross-consensus interactions.
+- **Cross-chain Calls**: Enables sending XCM calls to other chains, allowing for a wide range of interactions.
 - **Asset Transfers**: Supports transferring fungible assets between accounts across different chains.
 - **Asset Bridging**: Facilitates the bridging of assets between chains, enhancing liquidity and asset interoperability.